 Shoulder pain can also result from arthritis.
 There are many types of arthritis, but generally it involves wear and tear changes with inflammation of the joint, causing swelling, pain and stiffness.
 Arthritis may be related to sports or work injuries.

 Often people will avoid shoulder movements in an attempt to lessen the pain arising from these conditions.
 This sometimes leads to a tightening or stiffening of the soft tissue parts of the joint, resulting in a painful restriction of motion.

-Surgery may be required to resolve shoulder problems; however, most percent of patients with shoulder pain will respond to simple treatment methods such as altering activities, rest, exercise and medication.
-Certain types of shoulder problems, such as recurring dislocation and some rotator cuff tears may require surgery.
+Surgery may be required to resolve shoulder problems; however, most patients with shoulder pain will respond to simple treatment methods such as altering activities, rest, exercise and medication.
+Certain types of shoulder problems, such as recurring dislocation and some rotator cuff tears, may require surgery.